 Kiki nods.
 ‘What does it mean, then,’ she asks.
 ‘To be gay in Belarus.’

 Tina laughs, rolling her big round eyes to the ceiling.
-Lina notices with distaste that some of the ceiling panels have patches of damp on them.
+Lina notices with distaste that some of the ceiling panels have patches of dampness on them.

 ‘What doesn’t it mean!’ she cries.
 ‘You can’t get a job if people know you are gay, you lose your chance at education, you lose your friends, you lose your family – you lose everything.
 Imagine you are a teacher in Belarus and you are gay – no one will allow you to teach their kids.’
 She pauses, rubs her knuckles into her eyes.
 ‘You know, they want to bring in a law that means you have to promote marriage – it’s like the law in Russia.
 You can’t have a gay teacher in a school when that is the law.’
 She pauses again.
 ‘I had a place at university to study to be a teacher but I couldn’t go after the attack.
 I didn’t feel safe.
 I couldn’t go to the police.
 The police beat up gay people.’